grafana/jsonnet-libs/README.md

-# Grafana Lab's Jsonnet libraries
+# Grafana Labs' Jsonnet libraries

 This repository contains various Jsonnet libraries we use at Grafana Labs: